-2.2 Proxy Server
+B. Proxy Server

 The proxy server is located close to the clients.
 It is connected to the origin servers via a wide area network (e.g., the Internet).
-We model the bandwidth available for streaming continuous media from the origin servers to the proxy server as a bottleneck link of fixed capacity C (bit/ sec).
+We model the bandwidth available for streaming continuous media from the origin servers to the proxy server as a bottleneck link of fixed capacity C(bit/sec).
 The proxy is connected to the clients via a local access network.
-The local access network could be a LAN running over Ethernet or a residential access network using xDSL or HFC technologies.
-We assume that each client selects the stream quality (i.e., the number of encoding layers) according to the speed that can be accommodated by its Internet access network.
-In other words, each client makes sure that its Internet access speed is sufficient to support the requested stream quality (such that the local access network is not a bottleneck).
-We model the proxy server as having a storage capacity of G (bytes).
-We assume that the proxy's storage bandwidth (for reading from storage) is not a bottleneck.
+The local access network could be a LAN running over Ethernet, or a residential access network using xDSL or HFC technologies.
+For the purpose of this study we assume that there is abundant bandwidth for continuous media streaming from the proxy to the clients.
+We model the proxy server as having a storage capacity of G(bytes).
+We assume that the proxy storage has infinite storage bandwidth (for reading from storage).
 We note that the proxy storage is typically a disk array with limited storage bandwidth due to the limited disk bandwidths and seek and rotational overheads.
 Our focus in this study, however, is on gaining a fundamental understanding of the impact of the two basic streaming resources (bottleneck bandwidth C and cache space G) on the proxy performance.
-We refer the interested reader to [5], [19], [20] for a detailed discussion of the disk array limitations as well as discussions on replication and striping techniques to mitigate these limitations.
+We refer the interested reader to [4-6] for a detailed discussion of the disk array limitations as well as discussions on replication and striping techniques to mitigate these limitations.